LostBeard/SpawnDev.BlazorJS/README.md

 Full Blazor WebAssembly and Javascript interop.
 Create, access properties, call methods, and add/remove event handlers of any Javascript objects the .Net way without writing Javascript.

 ### Supports:
 - Blazor WebAssembly .Net 6, 7, and 8
+- - Tested VS Template: Blazor WebAssembly Standalone App
 - Blazor United .Net 8 (in WebAssembly project only)
+- - Tested VS Template: Blazor Web App

 For more information about Blazor types:
 [Blazor: versions, benefits and when to use it